abhiwand/atk/api-doc/src/main/resources/python/model-libsvm/train.rst

     Column(s) containing the observations.

 epsilon: double (Optional)
+    set tolerance of termination criterion.
 Default is 0.001.

 degree: int (Optional)
     Degree of the polynomial kernel function ('poly').
 Ignored by all other kernels.
 Default is 3.

 gamma: Double (Optional)
     Kernel coefficient for 'rbf', 'poly' and 'sigmoid'.
-If gamma is 0.0, then 1/n_features will be used.
-Default is 0.0.
+Default is 1/n_features.

 coef: double (Optional)
     Independent term in kernel function.
 It is only significant in 'poly' and 'sigmoid'.
 Default is 0.0.

 nu : double (Optional)
+    Set the parameter nu of nu-SVC, one-class SVM, and nu-SVR.
 Default is 0.5.

 cache_size : double (Optional)
     Specify the size of the kernel cache (in MB).
 Default is 100.0.